abhinavvijay74/SpringTask/README.md

-#project title:SpringTask
-Description:
+**project title:SpringTask**

-##restapi creation
+###RestApi creation
+*Description*:
-it takes  name and displays message in the project
+it takes  name and displays message in the project package:RestApi

-##spelpractical
+###Spelpractical
+*Description*:
-the package demotask shows how to use spel
+the demotask shows how to use spring expression language package:DemoTask